ralphschindler/PatternsTutorialApp/README.md

   line or as a web service API at some point in the future, so plan abstraction accordingly.
 * The "Aggregate Root" is the Playlist and is demonstrated via this UML of the Aggregate of objects.
-[Domain Model](./dev/DomainModelPlaylist.png)
+See the file DomainModelPlaylist.png in the ./dev/ directory.

 Things to Know Before You Start
 -------------------------------